AshishNishad9801/Training_Project_Oracle/README.md

+## Spring_App

-A project made during traing at Oracle in order to brushen up the concepts of java.
+A project made during traing at Oracle in order to brushen up the concepts of java which is a monolithic authenticated java application connected to sql database.

-To run this project
-1. mvn package
-2. mvn spring-boot:run